 For more information see our main Visa page.

-Placements are a fantastic way to gain professional experience in a relevant field as part of your degree.
+Placements are paid, and are a fantastic way to gain professional experience in a relevant field as part of your degree.
+Undertaking a placement year could also count towards the experience requirement for a professional engineering qualification.

 We have a range of recently refurbished facilities, including brand new undergraduate, postgraduate and research laboratories.